Pine Mountain Settlement School

 A highlight of the trip to Mexico City, if measured by the number of photographs, was a trip to the ancient bullring Toreo de la Condesa in the Condesa neighborhood of Mexico City.
 Today the older bullring has been replaced by a new stadium in another location and the capacity doubled.
 The older location was overwhelmed by the rapid development of the Condesa area of the city.
 Apparently, the group saw a mind-numbing number of bull fights.
 Fern Hall wrote in a postcard to her future husband, William Hayes, the farm manager at Pine Mountain, that she saw six bulls killed that day.
 We don’t know what he thought about that report but it is likely that he was not cheering for the matador.

 So, outcomes?
 Arthur Dodd managed to stay healthy and to enjoy the second trip to Mexico and return to Pine Mountain where he administered the school programs until their closure in 1949.
-Georgia Ayers’ trip to Mexico was the first of many, many journeys outside the United States.
-She was not only “interviewed” to head the new social services program at Pine Mountain, she was also sized up by Dodd, the adventuresome single man.
+Georgia Ayers returned to Pine Mountain where she eventually married Arthur Dodd.
+On her return to the School, she was not only “interviewed” to head the new social services program at Pine Mountain, she had evidently also “sized up” by Dodd, the adventuresome single man.
 He asked Georgia to marry him and they became a Pine Mountain couple.
 She married in late December of 1940.
-She then became the dietician for the School.
+After her marriage Georgia became the dietician for the School.
 Her trip to Mexico was the first of many, many journeys outside the United States that she would take with her husband, Arthur Dodd.